 - Hugon, Pascale, and Kevin Vose, Unearthing the Foundations of Tibetan Buddhist Philosophy.
 In: P. Hugon and K. Vose (eds.), Tibetan Scholasticism in the 11th and 12th Centuries – Contributions to a panel at the XVth Congress of the International Association of Buddhist Studies, Atlanta, 23‒28 June 2008.
 Journal of the International Association of Buddhist Studies 32 (2009) , pp. 237‒248.
+PDF.

 - Hugon, Pascale, Enclaves of Learning, Religious and Intellectual Communities in Tibet: The monastery of gSang phu Ne’u thog in the early centuries of the Later Diffusion of Buddhism.
 In: Eirik Hovden, Christina Lutter and Walter Pohl (eds.), Meanings of Community Across Medieval Eurasia – Comparative Approaches.
 Leiden/Boston, 2016: Brill (Brill’s Series on the Early Middle Ages, vol. 25), pp. 289–308 (DOI: 10.1163/9789004315693_014).
+PDF.

 Research: Pascale Hugon, Kazuo Kano (Komazawa University, Tokyo)

 Running period: since 2018

 This collaborative project with Prof. Kazuo Kano aims at a descriptive catalogue of the works available as facsimiles in the bKa’ gdams gsung ’bum, a collection of more than 500 texts by bKa’ gdams pa scholars that was published between 2006 and 2015.
-The detailed description of these items is available online, as well as e-texts fragments (Wylie input).
-Another part of this sub-project involves the investigation of the introductory and closing sections of each work.
+The detailed description of these items, as well as e-text fragments (Wylie input) are made available online on the webpage "A gateway to early Tibetan scholasticism."
+Another part of this subproject involves the investigation of the introductory and closing sections of each work.
 These are being critically edited and translated into English.